-NAMA recorded a profit after tax of €99m for the quarter ended 30 June 2021 (Q2 2020: profit after tax of €40m).
+NAMA recorded a profit after tax of €132m for the nine-month period to 30 September 2021 (YTD Q3 2020: €31m).

 NAMA Strategic Objectives 2021

 Notwithstanding the various challenges brought about by the COVID-19 pandemic NAMA continues to make progress on the delivery of its Strategic Objectives.